 The Company computes basic net loss per share on the basis of the weighted-average number of common shares outstanding for the reporting period.
 Diluted net loss per share is computed on the basis of the weighted-average number of common shares outstanding plus potential dilutive common shares outstanding using the treasury-stock method.
-Potential dilutive common shares consist of outstanding common stock options and warrants.
+Potential dilutive common shares consist of outstanding common stock options.
 There is no difference between the Company's net loss and comprehensive loss.
 The numerators and denominators in the calculation of basic and diluted net loss per share were as follows (in thousands, except net loss per share data):

-Three months ended
+Three months ended March 31,

-March 31,

-202 2022 20
+2023 2022

 Numerator:

-Net loss \$ (17,527) \$ (3,526)
+Net loss \$ (24,271) \$ (17,527)

 Denominator:

-Shares used in computing net loss per share, basic and diluted 39,962 37,721
+Shares used in computing net loss per share, basic and diluted 41,739 39,962

-Net loss per share, basic and diluted \$ (0.44) \$ (0.09)
+Net loss per share, basic and diluted \$ (0.58) \$ (0.44)

-Dilutive common stock options excluded from net loss per share, diluted 2,086 2,121
+Dilutive common stock options excluded from net loss per share, diluted 2,034 2,086

-The Company excluded common stock options and warrants outstanding from the calculation of net loss per share, diluted, because the effect of including outstanding options and warrants would have been anti-dilutive.
+The Company excluded common stock options outstanding from the calculation of net loss per share, diluted, because the effect of including outstanding options would have been anti-dilutive.
+The Company also excluded 57,143 restricted stock awards from the calculation of net loss per share, diluted, until their expiration in June 2022 because the effect of including restricted stock awards would have been anti-dilutive.